-Why Should One Learn About Cocaine Withdrawal Symptoms?
+Why Learn About Cocaine Withdrawal?

-According to the NSDUH, the incidence of cocaine use amongst adults aged between 18 and 25 years is the highest amongst all groups.
+According to the NSDUH, the incidence of coke powder use amongst adults aged between 18 and 25 years is the highest amongst all groups.
 This is the time when they define their purpose and goals in life, search for meaningful vocations, choose careers, and nurture dreams of owning their first homes and raising happy families.

-How Soon Do Cocaine Withdrawal Symptoms Manifest?
+Cocaine Withdrawal Symptoms

 - Extreme fatigue